jewelsofthought/neshama/site/posts/neshama/ego_separates.md

 Only in the depths
 of your existence,
-can you find the Source.
+can you find the Source
-For G-d remains hidden.
+for G-d remains hidden.
 We have to learn to see
 the light in the darkness.